 A logical camera device should operate in the same way as a physical camera device based on its hardware level and capabilities.
 It's recommended that its feature set is a superset of that of individual physical cameras.

-Additionally, for each guaranteed stream combination, the logical camera must support:
+On devices running Android 9, for each guaranteed stream combination, the logical camera must support:

 Replacing one logical YUV_420_888 or raw stream with two physical streams of the same size and format, each from a separate physical camera, given that the size and format are supported by the physical cameras.